Adult smoking habits in the UK: 2023

 Notes:

-1. Figures have been weighted to account for methodological changes in 2020, and to ensure estimates for 2020 onwards are comparable with estimates for previous years.
+1. We have weighted the figures to account for methodological changes in 2020, and to ensure users can compare estimates for 2020 onwards with estimates for previous years.

 2. For Northern Ireland, the estimate over time has been more variable because of the smaller sample size.

-In 2022, Stafford (2.9%) and Rushcliffe (4.0%) had the lowest levels of smoking prevalence in England.
-For more information on smoking prevalence in local and unitary authority areas by sex, see our accompanying datasets.
-Local authority data for England are also available in Office for Health Improvement and Disparities (OHID) Local Tobacco Control Profiles.
-This tool allows users to compare local authorities within regions and benchmark a local authority against the England or regional average.
+Local authority data for England are also available in the Smoking Profile tool from the Office for Health Improvement and Disparities (OHID).
+This tool allows users to compare local authorities within regions and benchmark a local authority against England or a regional average.

 !

-Figure 3: The proportion of current smokers by local authority of the UK
+Figure 2: The average percentage of current smokers by local authority of the UK

-The proportion who were current smokers, all persons aged 18 years and over by local authority, UK, 2015 to 2022
+Percentage who were current smokers, all people aged 18 years and over by local authority, UK, 2019 to 2023

 Embed code